jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

 ### 67 Establishment of bank accounts for trust money
 (1) There shall be established at any bank or banks approved by the Minister a bank account or accounts to be known as Trust Bank Accounts, to be operated and maintained by the Treasury or by a department or any agent appointed by the Treasury.
-(2) All trust money shall be lodged in a Trust Bank Account.
+(2) All trust money must, as soon as practicable after being identified as trust money, be lodged in a Trust Bank Account.
 (3) The Minister or the Treasury may give directions as to any terms and conditions under which a Trust Bank Account may be operated.

 ### 68 Investment of trust money